 Basically, the guarantee is a tool in the form of goods to be trusted by investors in borrowing money.
 In principle, giving credit is the trust of investors to credit applicants.
-This is in accordance with UUP No. 14/1967 concerning banking principles, article 24 paragraph 1, that commercial banks do not give credit without guarantees to anyone ..
-Abdullah Saeed in this connection suggests that all forms of violations of contract clauses can make mudharib responsible for all risks.
-(Muamalah Jurisprudence, Drs.
-Sohari Sahrani, MM., MH, Dra Hj.
-Ru'fah Abdullah, MM.
-2011: 190).
+This is in accordance with Banking Act No. 14/1967 concerning banking principles, article 24 paragraph 1, that commercial banks do not give unsecured loans (Indonesia, 1967).
+Abdullah Saeed in this connection suggests that all forms of violations of contract clauses can make mudharib responsible for all risks (Sahrani & Abdullah, 2011).
 In syirkah mudharabah, if there is a profit, the profit is divided according to the profit sharing ratio agreed upon by both parties.
-Whereas if it is a loss, the capital person (Shahibul Maal) will bear the financial loss.
-The party contributing his services (mudharib) does not bear any financial losses, because he does not make any financial contributions.
+Whereas if it is a loss, The Investor (Shahibul Maal) will bear the financial losses.
 The form of loss borne by mudarib is in the form of loss of time and effort that he has already mustered without getting any compensation.
 (Material of Islamic Economics Da'wah.
 M. Nadratuzzaman, AM Hasan Ali, A. Bahrul Muhtasib.
 2008: 92).
 Basically, Islam has allowed giving relief to humans to use their money in a business with a form of cooperation, such as qiradh or mudharabah.
 Sometimes people have assets, but they are not capable of producing them.
 Sometimes there are people who don't have wealth, but they have the ability to produce it.
 Therefore, the Sharia allows this muamalah so that both parties can take advantage of it.